-Habitica is a productivity app that has the aim of gamifying life.
-In the app, users create their characters, and their Guilds to build teams and they defeat monsters by completing their objectives/tasks.
-So, they set tasks, complete them, and defeat the enemy.
+In brief, Habitica is a gamified productivity app.
+In the app, users create their characters and their guilds to build teams, and they defeat monsters by completing their objectives/tasks.
+So, they set tasks, meet them, and defeat the enemy.

 Snapchat gamifies the relationships of users by adding emojis such as 💕 for Super BFF, ❤️ for BFF, 💛 for Besties, etc.

-LinkedIn is a social networking platform for businesspeople.
-Full profiles, hence, are important for LinkedIn to serve effectively.
+LinkedIn is a social networking platform for business people.
+Completed profiles, hence, are essential for LinkedIn to serve effectively.
 To increase the profile completion rate, LinkedIn uses a progress bar.
-The progress bar also shows the strength of the user’s profile.
+The progress bar also shows the strength of a user profile.
 LinkedIn guides users with what they need to fill in to complete their profile.